RezaSaadatyar/Reinforcement-Learning/README.md

 $Q(A) \leftarrow Q(A)+\frac{R-Q(A)}{N(A)}$; $N(A)\leftarrow$ *Average samples* <br/>
 $Q(A) \leftarrow Q(A)+\alpha*({R-Q(A)})$; $\alpha\leftarrow$ *Constant alpha*
    - Exploration-Exploitation in Epsilon Greedy Algorithm:<br/>
-*Exploitation* is when the agent knows all his options and chooses the best option based on the previous success rates.
+*Exploitation* is when the agcanall his options and chooses the best option based on the previous success rates.
 Whereas *exploration* is the concept where the agent is unaware of his opportunities and tries to explore other options to better predict and earn rewards.<br/>
    - Epsilon Greedy Action Selection:** The epsilon greedy algorithm chooses between *exploration* and *exploitation* by estimating the highest rewards.
 It determines the optimal action.
-It takes advantage of previous knowledge to choose exploitation, looks for new options, and select exploration.<br/>
+It takes advantage of previous knowledge to choose exploitation, look for new options, and select exploration.<br/>
-   - Advantages of Epsilon Greedy Algorithm:<br/>The epsilon greedy algorithm's significant advantage is that it is able to learn from past experiences, like other decision-making models, and explore new outcomes.
+   - Advantages of Epsilon Greedy Algorithm:<br/>The Epsilon greedy algorithm's significant advantage is that it is able to learn from past experiences, like other decision-making models, and explore new outcomes.
 The ability to explore new situations and have diverse knowledge leads to better decision-making.<br/>
    - Disadvantages of Epsilon Greedy Algorithm:<br/> A greedy algorithm such as Epsilon can sometimes explore new parameters and determine which user is dissatisfied.
 - ***Upper Confidence Bounds policy (UCB)***<br/>$A_{t} = argmax {\left\lbrack\ Q_{t} + c*\sqrt{log(t) \over N_{t}(a)} \right\rbrack}$<br/>
 - ***Stochastic gradient ascent policy (SGA)***<br/>